 Scripture: 1 John 5:11 “God hath given to us eternal life, and this life is in his Son.”

-As you find ways to bring Christ into your Christmas, we hope this printable, and the messages of the symbols of Christmas, help you.
+As you find ways to bring Christ into your Christmas, we hope this printable and the messages of the Christmas symbols help you.
 Merry Christmas!

 Grandma Cookie says